15 Things the Red Cross Wants You to Know

 Always keep an emergency preparedness kit handy

 Don’t have an emergency kit?
 It’s time to make one.
 Not only can it store first aid items like band-aids when you’re in a pinch, but it could also save your life in a true emergency.
 According to Gustafson, “your emergency preparedness kit should contain food, water, and other basic supplies for each family member to last at least three days.”
 She also suggests including medications, copies of important documents, and special items like toys for children and pets.
-Don’t forget these 10 crucial things to always have in your home emergency kit, too.

 Only 3 in 100 Americans give blood

 When it comes to giving blood, “the most frequent mistake that people make is that they simply don’t,” according to Merrill.
 In fact, only three out of 100 people in the United States donate blood, she says.
 Yet the Red Cross estimates that one in seven hospital patients need a blood transfusion, from kids battling cancer to new moms recovering from complicated childbirths.
 That can add up to nearly 13,000 units a day, according to their website.
 When push comes to shove, every drop of blood counts—and yours really can make a difference.
+Especially right now, as people have been (rightly) staying home for months, the Red Cross is in need of donations.
+Blood drive facilities are taking utmost precautions, including temperature checks and mandatory face masks, to make sure that employees and donors stay safe.

 Sleep and eat well before donating blood

 Before arriving at your local blood drive, experts say it’s important to rest up and chow down.
 Getting a good night’s sleep, eating a heart-healthy meal, and hydrating ahead of your scheduled appointment will help the entire process go more smoothly.
 Merrill suggests that donors drink an extra four 8-ounce glasses of fluids and eat nutritious foods rich in iron and vitamin C—such as red meat, fish, poultry, beans, and spinach—before giving blood.
-Check out more tips you should know before donating blood.

 You’re more likely to lose your home in a fire than win the lottery